Affected Youth:By the Numbers.

 Our solutionThe Problems Relationships Can Solve.

-Factors that help prevent homelessness include access to transitional housing programs, helping them build financial stability before they leave foster care, and training and support to develop the skills they need to live independently.
+Factors that help prevent homelessness include access to transitional housing programs, opportunities to build financial stability before leaving foster care, and training and support that help young adults develop the skills needed to live independently.
 Prevention is key.

 How We Can HelpA Mentor's Impact.